Installation and set up of Bank Plugins

 Save the file as a .csv somewhere easy to find.

-The imported layout will then be save.
-I would always recommend then click ‘validate’ as this will check whether there are any nominals missing from the report.
+The imported layout will then be saved.
+We would always recommend then click ‘Validate’ as this will check whether there are any nominals missing from the report.

-You can then over type the name of the report if you don’t want it to be called ‘Imported Layout’
+You can then rename the report if you don’t want it to be called ‘Imported Layout’.

 If you would like to stay in the loop about our latest tip then make sure you are following us on TwitterLinkedIn and Facebook!